Medicaid Eligibility Calculator | Check If You Qualify

 Wyoming$2,901$5,802Not Expanded$2,608 (200% FPL)$2,608 (200% FPL)$235 (18% FPL)

-Note: Income limits are estimates based on 2025 FPL guidelines and typical state policies.
-Seniors/Disabled limits reflect the highest of Nursing Home, HCBS Waivers, or Regular Medicaid (ABD).
-Non-expansion states (e.g., Alabama, Florida) have no ACA Adult coverage.
-Children and Pregnant Women limits may vary (e.g., CHIP up to 300% FPL in some states).
-Parents/Caretakers limits are lower in non-expansion states.
-Confirm with your state’s Medicaid office or use the Medicaid.gov eligibility tool for precise criteria.
+Note: Income limits are estimates based on 2026 FPL guidelines and typical state policies.
+Non-expansion states have no ACA Adult expansion coverage.
+Children and Pregnant Women limits may vary (e.g., CHIP up to 300%+ FPL in some states).
+Confirm with your state’s Medicaid office or visit our full Medicaid income limits guide for precise figures.
+You can also find your state’s Medicaid contact number in our Medicaid phone number directory.

 Options if Over the Income Limit